 During the review process, investigators may correspond with the program official about programmatic matters.
 Any other communication with sponsor officials should only be conducted by central offices.
-Grants and contracts administrators can relay any concerns or questions to the appropriate central office.
+Grant managers can relay any concerns or questions to the appropriate central office.

 Receiving a favorable score

-What is considered a favorable score varies by the sponsor, but a favorable score indicates that the overall impact of the proposal scored highly and the reviewers and/or program officials have determined that there is significant interest or need for this proposal.
-However, this does not necessarily mean your proposal will be funded.
+What is considered a favorable score varies by the sponsor, but a favorable score indicates that the overall impact of the proposal scored highly and the reviewers and/or program officials have determined that there is significant interest or need for the proposal.
+However, this does not necessarily mean a proposal will be funded.

-See the "Receiving an official request from the sponsor" section below to be prepared for what may be expected should you receive an official Just-in-Time request.
+See the "Receiving an official request from the sponsor" section below to be prepared for what may be expected should an official Just-in-Time request be received.

 Receiving an unfavorable score

-If your proposal did not receive a favorable score, this means it is not likely to be considered for funding at this time.
-However, there may be options to resubmit or repurpose your proposal.
-Talk to your department chair, mentor, or the appropriate research development office to discuss options and potential next steps.
+If a proposal did not receive a favorable score it is not likely to be considered for funding at this time.
+However, there may be options to resubmit or repurpose the proposal.
+Department chairs, mentors, or the appropriate research development offices can discuss options and potential next steps.

-Tough questions to ask yourself for determining next steps:
+Tough questions to ask for determining next steps: